PDTenpas/pdtenpas.github.io/_posts/2019-06-11-open-bookmarks.md

 - [**Misc**](https://pdtenpas.github.io/pages/bookmarks/misc/): Abstract concepts and more.

-Stay tuned... lots of work in progress but there are some gems in there.
+Lots of work in progress but there are some gems in there.